IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 compiled into PLC code acting on Scott strings, but support for builtin strings in PlutusTx is limited.

+**Update:** in the PR comments it's been suggested that we should switch to [`Data.Text`](https://hackage.haskell.org/package/text-1.2.4.1/docs/Data-Text.html) as the underlying type for character strings and do away with Scott strings altogether.
+This might be sensible, but it could need quite a lot of work in the Plutus compiler.

 ### Bytestrings in Haskell

 Plutus Core bytestrings are implemented using Haskell's (strict) `ByteString`